In Force — Phase 1 active from 1 May 2026

 • Properly drafted notices

-• A clear, consistent chronology
+• A clear, consistent chronology of events

 Key possession grounds